I’ve sold one house in my life and I did that on my own without a realtor. Yep. For sale by owner (or FSBO).

 Unfortunately for me, the second real estate agent was no better – although her fliers looked a bit more professional.

 You know, I did a provocative hit piece last summer on the 10 most overpaid jobs and one of the professions on that list was the real estate agent.

-I’m sorry, but I have a hard time trying to justify paying a realtor a commission of six percent (give or take a point) when I stop to consider exactly what I’m getting for my money.
-After all, six percent of a big number is still a big number.
+I’m sorry, but I have a hard time trying to justify paying a realtor a commission of three percent (give or take a point) when I stop to consider exactly what I’m getting for my money.
+After all, three percent of a big number is still a big number.

 When I sold my first home I used a lawyer for a flat fee of a few hundred dollars to help out with the negotiations and the title company ended up doing most of the paperwork.
 I was responsible for finding my own buyer, which I did.
 Keep in mind this was back in 1997, well before the Internet really started to hit its stride.

 So tell me again why I should pay $13,500 to a real estate agent when a real estate attorney and the title company can do most of the technical stuff for pennies on the dollar?

 Heck, for that much I could replace my trusty old car (a 1997 Honda Civic) with a brand new one, pay the real estate attorney and still have thousands of dollars left over to market my house if need be.

 Still, while a new car would be nice perhaps the most important thing I could do with those savings is to use it as leverage in negotiations to help sell the home quicker instead.

 Let’s face it, if I’ve done my homework and priced my house correctly, any haggling between me and a serious buyer should be in the vicinity of between five and ten percent of the asking price – and not having to pay the realtor three percent is going to make coming to an equitable agreement for both parties a lot easier.